 Processed Views interprets the frontier of industrial food production: the seductive and alarming intersection of nature and technology.
-As we move further away from the natural sources of our food, we head into uncharted territory replete with unintended consequences for the environment and for our health.
+As we move further away from the sources of our food, we head into uncharted territory replete with unintended consequences for the environment and for our health.

 In our commentary on the landscape of processed foods, we reference the work of photographer, Carleton Watkins (1829-1916).
 His sublime views framed the American West as a land of endless possibilities and significantly influenced the creation of the first national parks.
 However, many of Watkins' photographs were commissioned by the corporate interests of the day; the railroad, mining, lumber and milling companies.
 His commissions served as both documentation of and advertisement for the American West.
-Watkins' images upheld the popular 19th century view of Manifest Destiny – the inevitability of America's bountiful land, justifiably utilized and consumed by its citizens.
+Watkins' images upheld the popular 19th century view of Manifest Destiny – America's bountiful land, inevitably and justifiably utilized and consumed by its citizens.

 We built these views to examine consumption, progress and the changing landscape.

 at left: Fruit Loops Landscape, 2012 and at right: Carleton Watkins, Albion River, 1863

 A set of 10 limited run, 6 x 7.5 inch postcards in a diecut case / $25.oo plus $5 shipping and handling